-Reciprocating (Q1024=0)
+$\textbf{Reciprocating} \ (\textbf{Q1024=0})$

-- 1 The dressing roll approaches the grinding wheel at the DRESSING FEED RATE Q1018. - 2 The DRESSING AMOUNT Q1013 is infed on the outside diameter with the DRESSING FEED RATE Q1018. - 3 The control moves the dressing tool along the grinding wheel to the next reversal point of the reciprocating movement. - 4 If other dressing infeeding is required, the control repeats processes 1 to 2 until the dressing process is complete.
+- 1 The dressing roll approaches the grinding wheel at the DRESSING FEED RATE Q1018. - 2 The DRESSING AMOUNT Q1013 is infed on the diameter at the DRESSING FEED RATE Q1018. - 3 The control moves the dressing tool along the grinding wheel to the next reversal point of the reciprocating movement. - 4 If other dressing infeeding is required, the control repeats processes 1 to 2 until the dressing process is complete.